 Individuals with a cognitive impairment like dementia will thrive on ritual.
 Rituals give them a sense of security in a world that can seem overwhelming.

 3. Avoid Certain Food and Drink

 Increase the amount of and variety of fruits and vegetables in your diet.
-A diet that is lacking in vegetables has been associated with sleeping poorly.
+Research links a diet lacking in variety and sleeping poorly.